rgk/TreeSanitizer/README.md

 # TreeSanitizer
-A simple JavaScript class which can parse a nested object tree(like JSON), sanitize values based on rules depending on keys and return the same structure.
+A simple JavaScript class which can parse a nested object tree like JSON.
+It ignores keys and/or sanitizes values based on rules depending on keys then returns a rebuilt object with the same structure.

-An example of how to extend the filter is in tests/core.js.
+Examples of how to extend the ignore and filter methods are in tests/core.js.